 Fast Session Transfer

 Fast BSS Transition

+DL MU MIMO {provided by Alfred Asterjadhi (Qualcomm) Chair of 802.11 TGbe}

 {It was suggested that a high level summary of each of these features should be provided – volunteers are requested.
 Note: it may be possible to include some text from IEEE Std.
 802.11 clause 4 to provide the suggested high level text}

 {Should we reference the technical report in 11-20/0013?
 Does additional information need to be added to 11-20/0013?
 Should a new document be created to describe these features instead of describing them here in the reply LS?}

+{It was suggested we need more detailed technical information on how QoS can be met using 802.11 tools}

+{We have GBR for a long time, to support voice – if we are going to talk about “real” guarantees do we need to address licensed vs. unlicensed spectrum issues?}

+{Concern was expressed about providing too detailed an 802.11 technical response.
+An example is acceptable.}

-Feature Descriptions – TBS
+Feature Descriptions {TGbe, 802.11ax 802.11-2020}– TBS

+{It was suggested that referencing the clause 4 sections to the above list may be adequate}

+{It was suggested that the following item is not needed}

 {It was suggested that high level detail about 3GPP QoS may help focus this discussion – see TS 23.501 section 5.7:

 3GPP QoS is divided into two phases for data connection: 1) call connection/admission phase 2) the packet forwarding phase